KelvinTegelaar/CIPP/src/pages/troubleshooting/index.md

 # Troubleshooting

-Below are some of the common issues that users have had from initial deployment, updating and general usage.
+Below are some common issues that users have had from initial deployment, updating and general usage.

-Note that these steps have been added from the community - if you notice any mistakes, please either edit this page or get in touch via the [Discord server](https://discord.gg/Cyberdrain).
+Note that these steps come from the community - if you notice any mistakes, please either edit this page or get in touch via the [Discord server](https://discord.gg/Cyberdrain).
 Please note the [Contributor Code of Conduct](/docs/dev/#contributor-code-of-conduct).

 ## Token Testing Script